bitzec/bitzec/README.md

 --------------
 Bitzec BZC is a fork of
 [Zcash 2.0](https://z.cash/)  with its own genesis block , it is an implementation of the "Zerocash" protocol.
-Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
+Based on Nakamotos Bitcoin code, it intends to offer a higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

 This software is the Bitzec client.
-It downloads and stores the entire history of Bitzec transactions; depending on the speed of your computer and network connection, the synchronization process could take one hour or more once the blockchain has reached a significant size.
+It downloads and stores the entire history of Bitzec transactions.

 <p align="center">